XXVI.A. BSC TERMINATION POLICY

 Termination of membership applies to the entire BSC, not only to the member’s unit, and is considered to be a last resort.
 Accordingly, members having problems with another member should first seek other remedies.
 Members may seek the assistance of a Conflict Mediator, House Manager or the Administrative Member Advisor.

-Grounds for termination shall include failure of the member to meet any of the qualifications or obligations in the BSC Contract, Articles of Incorporation, Bylaws or AdCode, or the Constitution, Bylaws or policies of her house.
+Grounds for termination shall include failure of the member to meet any of the qualifications or obligations in the BSC Contract, Articles of Incorporation, Bylaws or AdCode, or the Constitution, Bylaws or policies of their house.

 STEP ONE: The Unit Manager may request that the members with grievances and the member in question meet with a conflict mediator to attempt to resolve their problems.
 If either party refuses mediation or informs the Unit Manager that they were unable to resolve their problems, the grievance procedure shall continue.

-STEP TWO: The Unit Manager may call a meeting to discuss grievances without a petition but shall also call one if ten percent of the members or four members, whichever is greater, sign a letter to her stating that they are having problems with the member in question and that they would like a house meeting to discuss these problems.
+STEP TWO: The Unit Manager may call a meeting to discuss grievances without a petition but shall also call one if ten percent of the members or four members, whichever is greater, sign a letter to their stating that they are having problems with the member in question and that they would like a house meeting to discuss these problems.

-STEP THREE: The Unit Manager shall then write a letter to the member in question informing her that other members have requested that the unit discuss their complaints in an open unit meeting.
+STEP THREE: The Unit Manager shall then write a letter to the member in question informing them that other members have requested that the unit discuss their complaints in an open unit meeting.
 The Executive Director shall help them write this letter if they request assistance.
-It shall include the date and time of the meeting, a complete list of any written complaints, any unit action which the members with grievances have requested and notice that if the member cannot attend the meeting she shall reschedule it with the Unit Manager for up to one week later.
+It shall include the date and time of the meeting, a complete list of any written complaints, any unit action which the members with grievances have requested and notice that if the member cannot attend the meeting they shall reschedule it with the Unit Manager for up to one week later.
 The Unit Manager shall attach a copy of this policy to the letter and shall also post the letter prominently throughout the house.

 The Unit Manager shall also inform the BSC President and Executive Director of the proceedings.
 The BSC President may appoint someone to attend the meeting who can answer questions about BSC policies and procedures.
-She shall also appoint someone to take minutes during the meeting.
+They shall also appoint someone to take minutes during the meeting.
 The minutes shall indicate what was said and the motions passed or actions taken during the meeting.
 They shall be confidential but shall be available to the member in question, the current Unit Manager, the BSC President and the Executive Director.
 Minutes shall also be available to the Board of Directors if there is an appeal and to AdCom if the house refers the matter there.
 The member in question may request that the chair record the meeting.
 Copies of the tapes shall be available only to those who have access to the minutes.

 STEP FOUR: Prior to the meeting the members with grievances and the member in question shall agree upon an impartial chair who may be a Conflict Mediator, BSC Executive, member of the Board of Directors, the Member Affairs Manager, Unit Manager or an unbiased unit official.
 It is strongly recommended that the chair not be a member of the unit.
 If they cannot agree upon a chair the BSC President and Executive Director shall appoint one.
 The member in question, the members with grievances and the chair shall establish the general procedures for the meeting.
 It is recommended that the unit use Roberts’ Rules of Order.
 There shall be a procedure to overrule the chair, and the chair shall retain the flexibility to extend time limits during the meeting if necessary.
 If they cannot agree upon procedures the chair shall establish them.

 The member in question and the members with grievances may appoint anyone to represent them at any time.
-If this person is not a member, she may speak and make motions during any meeting.
+If this person is not a member, they may speak and make motions during any meeting.
 It shall be the member’s responsibility to contact the Administrative Member Advisor.

 Members with grievances shall substantiate them with specific examples or evidence if appropriate.
-If anyone is uncomfortable with discussing a complaint or presenting evidence in the presence of the member in question she shall present this information to the chair before the meeting, and the chair shall ensure that the item is discussed.
+If anyone is uncomfortable with discussing a complaint or presenting evidence in the presence of the member in question they shall present this information to the chair before the meeting, and the chair shall ensure that the item is discussed.
 Evidence may be witness’ statements and other relevant information.

 The member in question shall have a full and timely opportunity to respond to any complaint or accusation and may also question and request statements from any other individuals to do so.
-The chair shall allow closing remarks and the member in question or her representative shall speak last.
+The chair shall allow closing remarks and the member in question or their representative shall speak last.
 At this meeting the unit may take action only on one or more of the four options below.
 The procedure shall end at the end of this step if the unit takes either of the first two options.
 The unit may:

 - 1) Refer the matter to the appropriate Central Level body by majority vote;